kirin-vn/lexer/README.md

         I really like that idea! :) However, maybe we should consider…

 The meaning of emoticons are left to the engine to process.
-For example, the following code uses the `:add_apple:` emoticon to add an apple to the user's inventory.
+For example, the following code uses the `:add-apple:` emoticon to add an apple to the user's inventory.

-        I picked up the apple and put it in my bag. :add_apple:
+        I picked up the apple and put it in my bag. :add-apple:

-Emoticons are processed when the text is rendered, so any emoticons placed in image options will be activated whenever the option text is displayed.
+Emoticons are processed when the text is rendered, so any emoticons placed in choices will be activated whenever the choice text is displayed.
-The following code is broken because it will add the apple to the user's inventory regardless of whether the option is selected or not:
+The following code is broken because it will add the apple to the user's inventory regardless of whether the choice to pick up the apple is selected or not:

-        * Pick up the apple. :add_apple:
+        * Pick up the apple. :add-apple:
         * Leave the apple behind.

 Instead, the emoticon should be placed on a separate verse:

         * Pick up the apple.
-          :add_apple:
+          :add-apple:
         * Leave the apple behind.

 Emoticons cannot be passed arguments.
-If you need to pass arguments, you should use a `=>` command instead.
+If you need to pass arguments, you should use a `=>` direction instead.
 The following short script shows this in action:

-    =>> YOU ARE OFFERED AN APPLE

-    ~~~  %%  Basic variable definitions
+    %%  Basic variable definitions:
+    ~~~
         add to inventory = INV_ADD
         apple = apple
     ~~~

+    =>> YOU ARE OFFERED AN APPLE

     .ADD ITEM (type)

-        =<> {add to inventory | apple}
+        =<> {add to inventory | type}

     .YOU ARE OFFERED AN APPLE